Breyer State University: Accreditation status

 Breyer State is not accredited by any accreditation institution recognized by the United States Department of Education, The Oregon Office of Degree Authorization lists Breyer State University as one of the "unaccredited degree suppliers" whose degrees do not meet the state's requirements for use as credentials.
 The State of Michigan lists Breyer as unaccredited, nor is it a state institution.
 It is on the list of "Institutions Whose Degrees are Illegal to Use in Texas".
 It is also on the lists of unaccredited institutions maintained by Oregon, Maine, and Michigan.

-The institution states that it is accredited by the Educational Accreditation Association (EAA), but the EAA does not claim to have appropriate recognition or authorization to grant an accreditation.

-Controversy

 In July 2008, the Asbury Park Press reported that the superintendent and two other administrators of the Freehold Regional High School District in central New Jersey had received tuition reimbursement for enrolling at Breyer State and had been given salary increases based on doctoral degrees issued by Breyer State University, described by the newspaper as "an unaccredited institution deemed an 'apparent diploma mill' by education officials in its home state of Alabama."
 This was stated to be a violation of a New Jersey law against the professional use of titles and degrees earned from unaccredited institutions.
 The superintendent stated that he did not intend to seek an accredited doctoral degree, but he planned to continue using the title "Dr." The superintendent had to be ordered to stop using the title "Doctor".
 The Education Commissioner then sent letters to the districts reminding educators that use of unaccredited degrees was illegal.
 It was reported in September 2009 that H. James Wasser would resign at the end of the school year.
 The episode led the New Jersey state legislature to enact a law preventing state tuition assistance from being used at non-accredited institutions.